AliSawari/code-review/README.md

 **Profile** now has a password. which is used to login with as a user.

-**Favorite**'s profile_id type is changed to Schema.Types.ObjectId. it is best to tell MongoDB what can of Data we want to save, instead of plain old String
+**Favorite**'s profile_id type is changed to Schema.Types.ObjectId. it is best to tell MongoDB what type of Data we want to save, instead of plain old String

 ## Changes to Routes and APIs